Steve-O-Murphy/Portfolio/Readme.md

 * Storage API Reference Guide

     The Storage API allows developers to perform actions such as uploading content to the Cloud Storage platform.
 I transformed this information from a 15-page Word document to beautiful HTML and PDF format with syntax highlighting and code samples.
-Except where noted, PDFs are available in the file list at the top of this page.

 ### SDK documentation